Skip to main content

 Empowering Girls & Women

-In Sierra Leone, as in many parts of the world, girls' education plays a pivotal role in driving societal progress, fostering economic development, and promoting gender equality.
-Despite significant strides in recent years, barriers to girls' education persist in Sierra Leone, making it crucial to understand and address the importance of prioritizing girls' education in the country.
+In Sierra Leone, girls' education plays a pivotal role in driving societal progress, fostering economic development, and promoting gender equality.
+Despite meaningful gains in recent years, significant barriers persist — making it essential to prioritize and protect girls' access to education at every level.

 Future Leaders Working Hard in School